 (5) "Commercial activity" means an activity that promotes, creates, or exchanges commercial products or services.
 Commercial activities include, but are not limited to, advertising, fund-raising, buying or selling any product or service, encouraging paid membership in any group, association or organization, or the marketing of commercial activities.
 Commercial activities do not include such activities by or for government entities.

 (6) "Director" means the director of the department of enterprise services.

+(7) "Enterprise services," "department," "us," or "we" refers to the department of enterprise services.

 (7) "Exhibit" or "display" means an object or collection of objects presented publicly with the intention to communicate facts, a particular impression, a viewpoint or an opinion.
 Exhibits or displays include, but are not limited to, paintings, sculpture, ceramics, photographs, video or computer screens, informational booths and tables, or other similar objects and arrangements.
 Exhibits and displays do not include equipment used in the performance of medical or therapeutic services during a permitted activity, such as a blood drive, delivering flu shots, or administering a therapeutic massage.